GalenIvanov/Animation-tests/README.md

 # Animation dialect for Red

 **Animate** is an experimental animation dialect.
-It's main goal is to provide the programmers with an easy declarartive way to describe simple animation as an extenson to Draw.
+It's main goal is to provide the programmers with an easy declarative way to describe simple animation as an extension to Draw.
 It also provides mechanism for animating arbitrary word! or path! values.

 ## Tween

 At the heart of Animate is the process known as Inbetweening - that is generating intermediate frames between two keyframes.
 Animate uses a function called `tween` for this.
 It's syntax is as follows:

-    tween <target> <va11> <val2> <start> <duration> <t> <ease>
+    tween <va11> <val2> <t> <ease>

-    <target>   :  the word or path to set to the calculated value (word! any-path!)
     <val1>     :  Value to interpolate from  (number! pair! tuple!)
     <val2>     :  Value to interpolate to  (number! pair! tuple!)
-    <start>    :  Start of the time period (number!)
-    <duration> :  Duration of the time period (number!)
-    <t>        :  Current time (number!)
+    <t>        :  a value between 0.0 and 1.0 (float!)
     <ease>     :  Easing function (function!)

-`tween` uses the indicated easing function to interpolate a value between `val1` and `val2` for time `t` in the time interval from `stat` to `start + duration`.
-The target can be any word or path.
-Using explicit calls to `tween` you can animate anithing in Red, including GUI controls.
+`tween` uses the indicated easing function to interpolate a value between `val1` and `val2` at `t` - a floating point number between 0.0 and 1.0.
+Using explicit calls to `tween` you can animate anything in Red, including GUI controls.

-There are severeal predefined easing functions:
+There are several predefined easing functions:

 - ease-linear
 - ease-in-sine